joaofguerreiro/shift-coin/README.md

-# shift-coin
-Hyperledger Shift Coin Demo
+# Hyperledger Shift Coin Demo
+> "Shift Coin is simply the best coin that has ever existed."
+*~ Albert Einstein, 2018*